chaotic-cx/nyx/README.md

 ### Suggestions

 If you have any suggestion to enhance our packages, modules, or even the CI's codes, let us know through the GitHub repo's issues.

+#### Building over the user's pkgs

+For cache reasons, Chaotic-Nyx now defaults to always use nixpkgs as provider of its dependencies.

+If you need to change this behavior, set `chaotic.nyx.onTopOf = "user-pkgs".`.
+Be warned that you mostly won't be able to benefit from our binary cache after this change.

+You can also disable our overlay entirely by configuring `chaotic.nyx.overlay.enable`;

 ## Maintainence